graphitemaster/neothyne/docs/DEVELOPERS.md

 uniform guards to prevent declaring uniforms more than once.
 This is useful as headers typically declare uniforms throughout.

+If supported, Neothyne will fetch compiled program binaries and cache them disk for subsequent launches to reduce startup costs associated with processing, compiling and linking source.

 ## Rendering pipeline

 Each frame is broken into five distinctive passes.
 The passes are only responsible